danieleschmidt/sql-synth-agentic-playground/README.md

 ## 📝 License

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the MIT License.
 The Spider dataset is licensed under CC BY-SA 4.0.

 ## 📚 References